Top 10 Things You Need to Know About Airbnb Taxes

 You’ll need to be careful to only deduct the portion directly attributable to your business.
-To do so, use your records of your personal occupancy of the property as well as your guests to calculate your business percentage.
+To do so, use your records of personal and guest occupancy of the property to calculate your business percentage.

-For example, if you rent your whole ski cabin out for 6 month of the year, and occupy the property yourself for the other 6 months, then you can claim 50% of the above expenses for the year as a deduction!
+For example, if you rent your whole ski cabin out for six months of the year, and occupy the property yourself for the other six months, then you can claim 50% of the above expenses for the year as a deduction!

-Similar to the previous example, you’ll begin by apportioning your expenses based on the rate of guest occupancy.
-Once you have calculated a rate of occupancy, you’ll multiply this percentage by the amount of space the rental constitutes.
+Similar to the previous example, you’ll begin by calculating your property’s business percentage based on the rate of guest occupancy.
+Once you have calculated a rate of occupancy, you’ll multiply this percentage by the amount of space that’s being rented out.

 As a rental host, you should deduct a business percentage of the repairs you need to make to your property.
-Keep in mind that the IRS will expect you to handle repairs separately from improvements.
+Keep in mind that the IRS will expect you to handle repairs to your property separately from improvements.

 So, what’s the difference?
 Repairs include anything which allows the property to remain functional, without adding value.
 In everyday language, this means fixing broken things.
 Hiring a plumber to fix your dripping faucet or a handyman to replace a cracked window pane is a repair.

-On the other hand, things like adding a new deck or remodeling your study into a rental bedroom are considered property improvements.
-Property improvements must be capitalized (or added in to the tax basis of your property).
+On the other hand, projects like adding a new deck or remodeling your study into a rental bedroom are considered property improvements.
+Property improvements must be capitalized–meaning they’re deducted over the course of several years–or added in to the tax basis of your property.
 Don’t worry though, by using Form 4562 you’ll be able to deduct depreciation on your tax returns for years to come.

 The IRS states that any expense undertaken to better, restore, or adapt a property falls under the category of improvements.
 A good rule of thumb is that if you need a building permit, it’s probably an improvement!
 Examples include:

-- Restoring a house to a specific historical condition (may qualify you for hefty tax credits!)
+Restoring a house to a specific historical condition (which may also qualify you for hefty tax credits!)

 The kinds of services you provide to your guests will influence how you will file your taxes.
-Most hosts will only provide “insubstantial services,” and should thus claim their Airbnb earnings as passive income from short-term rentals using Form 1040 Schedule E.
+Most hosts will only provide “insubstantial services” and should thus claim their earnings from Airbnb as passive income from short-term rentals using Form 1040 Schedule E.

-However, if you have established an LLC to hold and operate rental property, or you provide certain ‘substantial services’ to your guests, you’ll want to claim your income as active business income using a Form 1040 Schedule C.
+However, if you have 1) established an LLC to hold and operate rental property, or 2) you provide certain “substantial services” to your guests, you’ll want to claim your income as active business income using a Form 1040 Schedule C.